 Science, Technology, and Society Program, Colby College

 Carl-Gustaf Arvid Rossby (1898–1957), was arguably the most influential and innovative meteorologist of the twentieth century.
-He was a gregarious and, high-spirited Swede, a free spirit, a mover and a shaker, a builder of both institutions and theories, Wherever Rossby went—and he went far—he was at the center of a moving seminar on atmospheres and oceans, surrounded by his many colleagues, nurturing a cadre of elite students, and holding court at the best dining and drinking establishments in town.
+He was a gregarious and high-spirited Swede, a free spirit, a mover and a shaker, a builder of both institutions and theories, Wherever Rossby went—and he went far—he was at the center of a moving seminar on atmospheres and oceans, surrounded by his many colleagues, nurturing a cadre of elite students, and holding court at the best dining and drinking establishments in town.
 Rossby got his start in meteorology under Vilhelm Bjerknes and the Bergen school and worked to bring Norwegian methods of air mass analysis to the United States.
 He soon developed his own school of thought, bringing to the study of meteorology and dynamic oceanography novel analysis techniques and influential theories about the behavior of upper-air winds and ocean currents.
 He benefitted from and further developed airplane and radio-balloon soundings, rotating tank experiments, and other technologies, especially digital computing.
-He thought that technology is cutting the Gordian Knot of meteorology instead of untying it.
+He thought that technology was cutting the Gordian Knot of meteorology instead of untying it.

 Rossby was a theorist, system builder, world traveler, and bon vivant promoting international understanding and cooperation.
 His fields of action included the Western Norway Weather Service, the Swedish Meteorological and Hydrological Institute, the U.S. Weather Bureau, the Guggenheim Fund for Aviation, Massachusetts Institute of Technology, Woods Hole Oceanographic Institution, the University Meteorology Committee, the University of Chicago, the American Meteorological Society, the Institute for Advanced Study in Princeton, the International Meteorological Institute in Stockholm, and the U.S. National Academy of Sciences.
 In 1956, Time magazine featured Carl-Gustaf Rossby on its cover and profiled him within its pages, writing, “The history of modern meteorology is inescapably paralleled by Rossby’s career.”
 The article added: “One man who did as much as anyone to raise meteorology to its present high estate is a likable, high-spirited, round-faced Swede named Carl-Gustaf Arvid Rossby.
-Most leaders of modern meteorology are friends or past pupils of Dr. Rossby’s.
+Most leaders of modern meteorology are friends or past pupils of Dr. Rossby’s.”
 This statement is basically true—most active atmospheric scientists trace their academic lineage back to Rossby—yet there is much more to learn about him.

 Fig. 1.
 Cover of Time magazine, Dec.
 17, 1956